India - Asia

 Money and connectivity

 Payments: Cards work widely, though cash still helps in markets and smaller food situations.
-The budget creep comes from cabs, layered food stops, and comfort decisions in a city that can run long.
+The budget creep comes from cabs, layered food stops, and comfort choices in a city that can run long.

 Connectivity: A stable connection matters because maps, cabs, and security-minded route changes shape the day.
 Save one airport route, one late-night hotel route, and one Old Delhi fallback before day one.